Category Archives: Sahara News

 Off-Road

-The climb up to the 2200-m Tizi n Oulaoune pass from KM11 starts a steeply but lately has been graded.
+The climb up to the 2200-m Tizi n Oulaoune pass from KM11 starts a steeply but is now blocked.
 From the pass the gradient eases off with great views doiwn to the basin while you’ll find the Ouaougdimt valley stage no harder than anything you’ve just done.
-Carefully ridden, a big bike could manage the loose hairpins; so could a 2WD with clearance, though as always these mountain tracks require concentration.
+Carefully ridden, a big bike might manage the loose hairpins; so could a 2WD with low first and clearance, though as always, these mountain tracks require concentration.
 On an MTB it will be a slog if not a push up to the Tizi n Oulaoune, followed by a rough freewheeling reward to the basin and no more huge grades thereafter.
-Bikes might have more fun following MH21 to the high P1735 road, turning left or right.
+Bikes might have more fun following J3 to the high P1735 road, turning left or right.

 Route finding

 Easy enough.
 We winged it just by studying Google satellite imagery beforehand, jotting down some distances between junctions.
 That’s now all listed below.
-Download the MH20kml file.
+Download the kml file.

 Suggested duration